 You Have Fuel or Ignition Problems

 If you have a gas furnace, the problem could be related to your fuel supply or ignition.
 Make sure the pilot light is on.
-If it’s not and you can’t get it relit, the gas supply could be blocked, leaking or turned off.
+If it’s not and you can’t relight it, the gas supply could be blocked, leaking or turned off.
 Dirt or grime could be preventing the pilot light from igniting, or the thermocouple could be broken.

 There’s a Broken Furnace Part